 All of the above mentioned methods can help in preventing overfitting problem.

-I tried my best to make the solutions as comprehensive as possible but if you have any questions / doubts please drop in your comments below.
+I tried my best to make the solutions to deep learning questions as comprehensive as possible but if you have any doubts please drop in your comments below.
 I would love to hear your feedback about the skill test.
 For more such skill tests, check out our current hackathons.